 Towards a production portal – Roadmap

 Between Feb 2013 and Aug 2014 the ENVRI and EGI-InSPIRE projects established an EISCAT portal demonstrator.
 The demonstrator implemented basic data search and download services.
 The EISCAT_3D CC planned to expand this demonstrator into a production portal during EGI-Engage.
 Unfortunately the technological landscape was radically changed in early 2015: ESA stopped investment and support for the OpenSearch GeoSpatial Catalogue, which was the fundamental technology in the demonstrator.
-The continued use of the same technology would put EISCAT_3D into the risk of building a completely custom solution and bearing the full cost of maintenance and training of developers/operators.
+The continued use of the same technology would put the EISCAT_3D Research Infrastructure into the risk of building a completely custom solution and bearing the full cost of maintenance and training of developers/operators.
 The CC project decided to look for an alternative and more widely used solution, and modified its workplan.
 The new workplan is the following:

 Portal specification - March 2015 - Feb 2016:

+Understand impact of ESA decision on CC workplan

+Redefine new timetable and members’ role for the CC

+Establish partnership with E3DS and EUDAT projects in the context of EISCAT_3D

 Identify suitable portal technology

 Define portal architecture, goals and services of first implementation